 Federal Student Aid Feedback System

-You would do well to preserve records of conversations that you have, including the day, time and information about the customer service representative that you spoke with.
-Also save copies of any letters, bills or emails about your account.
+You would do well to preserve records of conversations that you have, including the day, time, and information about the customer service representative that you spoke with.
+Also save copies of any letters, bills, or emails about your account.

 1. Always be aware of your loan servicer, lender, types of loans, etc. So that you can make the right choices to save your money and time.
 If you are not aware of the kind of loan you are enrolled in, please the details to your servicer.
 And if you are unaware of the servicer check for details in NSLDS, or My federal student Aid.
 Most of the details are provided online, servicer, lenders, and contact details.

-2. When servicers claim to help you with loan forgiveness program always know which types of loans are eligible for forgiveness, and also remember any loan forgiveness program requires you to pay consecutive payments without fail and also for many years so that you can apply for forgiveness.
+2. When servicers claim to help you with a loan forgiveness program always know which types of loans are eligible for forgiveness, and also remember any loan forgiveness program requires you to pay consecutive payments without fail and also for many years so that you can apply for forgiveness.